-- Make an appointment to meet with Dr. Goodwin Gomez: firstname.lastname@example.org.
+- Make an appointment to meet with a study abroad advisor at firstname.lastname@example.org.

 - Explore the RI College study abroad web pages http://www.ric.edu/studyabroad/ before your appointment to learn the basics about study abroad and to begin searching for a program that interests you.

-- After discussing your interests and options with Dr. GGG, you should choose a program that meets your interests, course needs, and your budget.
+- 3. After discussing your interests and options with an advisor in the Study Abroad Office, you should choose a program that meets your interests, course needs, and your budget.
 This may require additional research into the many options available.
 As you compare programs some of the factors you should consider are: cost (what exactly is included in the tuition?), location, course offerings, type of housing available, and special excursions (included in tuition or at additional cost?).